-The implementation strategy describes other strategies and mechanisms that the ULDA will use to complement the land use plan and infrastructure plan to achieve the outcomes for the UDA.
+The implementation strategy describes other strategies and mechanisms that the ULDA will use to complement the land use plan and infrastructure plan to achieve the planning outcomes for the UDA.

-The strategy identifies each of the implementation mechanisms and the purpose of the Urban Land Development Act 2007 (the Act) that each is seeking to achieve.
+The strategy identifies each of the implementation mechanisms and the purpose of the Act that each is seeking to achieve.